 Leadership Development Institute (LDI).
 This statewide leadership development experience is generally held in late October or early November for chapter officers, members with leadership potential, and chapter advisers.
 The LDI is planned and hosted by the state officers and the state management team.
 Sessions include motivational general sessions, workshops presented by state leaders, and training delivered by professionals from the business community.

 Section Conferences.
 Each section hosts an annual Section Leadership Conferences, held generally in early February.
 Delegates at these events elect section officers, conduct section business, and participate in the first round of competitions leading to the State Leadership Conference.

 National Fall Leadership Conferences (NFLCs).
 These nationally sponsored training programs are held each fall in various cities around the country.
 The program focuses on career development, chapter management, and general leadership education.

 State Leadership Conference (SLC).
 Held in the spring, and rotated between the northern and southern regions of the state, the purpose of this conference is to elect state officers, conduct state business, offer leadership and career development training, and administer statewide competitions to determine who will represent California in national competitions.

 Institute for Leaders (IFL).
 Held in conjunction with the National Leadership Conference, this focused, specialized training program represents the premier leadership and career training available to FBLA members.
 Participants select specific tracks to focus their training and participate in both required sessions and elective sessions where they can customize their overall experience.
 Tracks currently offered include Principles of OfficerShip, Mastering OfficerShip, Communications, Entrepreneurship, Personal Success, and Adviser Leadership.

 National Leadership Conference (NLC).
-This nationally-sponsored conference is held in June or July of each year in a different city around the country.
+This nationally-sponsored conference is always held June 29-July 2 each year in a different city around the country.
 State winners compete in the various competitive events.
 Leadership training is offered and national officers are elected.